ellyofreitas/default-dev-environment-js/AFTERSCRIPT.md

 ### Nvm setup

-After install nvm, please add lines of below to the correct profile file( ~/.bashrc, ~/.zshrc( if install zsh ) ):
+After install nvm, if not have in your ~/.bashrc, ~/.zshrc, please add lines of below to the correct profile file( ~/.bashrc, ~/.zshrc( if install zsh ) ):

 ```
     export NVM_DIR="$([ -z "${XDG_CONFIG_HOME-}" ] && printf %s "${HOME}/.nvm" || printf %s "${XDG_CONFIG_HOME}/nvm")"